 Gokarna is a small town, but of great significance for Indians and a place of pilgrimage for many Hindus.
 The temples in town are interesting to visit and will give you an insight into religious life.

-Where to sleep in Gokarna
+The best places to sleep in Gokarna

 I stayed in Uma garden tucked away in a quiet corner of Kudlee beach with huts overlooking the ocean.
 The huts are basic, but it is one of the cheapest options around and the location is great.